Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 <your name>
 ```

 This should hurry your request for admin privileges on your machine.
+You may email <abbr title="IT Services Desk">ITSD</abbr> directly at `itservicedesk@ft.com` with any queries.

 ### Slack